How to Calculate Win Rate and Win More Deals

 Calculating your win rate helps you move from guessing to knowing.
 It’s the first step in building a more predictable sales pipeline and a smarter strategy.
 Once you have this baseline, you can start digging into the why behind the number and make informed changes that lead to more wins.

-The Simple Formula for Win Rate
+The Simple Sales Win Rate Calculation Formula

 Don't worry, the math here is simple.
 The most common way to calculate your win rate is with a straightforward formula that turns your performance into an easy-to-understand percentage.